 Why buy Baby Earmuffs and Kids Earmuffs?By Ian Allan

-Have you ever wanted to take your child to a music or sports event, but couldn’t because it was too loud for them?
+Have you ever wanted to take your child to a music or sports event, but couldn’t because the noise there was too loud for them?
 Loud sounds are distressing to young children for good reason – their anatomy is different to adults.
 Their hearing can be damaged by both sudden very loud noises, and constant exposure to lower level loud noise.
-Wearing earmuffs not only prevents ear damage, babies are also calmer and more likely to want to stay with you at your event.
+Wearing earmuffs not only prevents ear damage, from personal experience, kids are also calmer and more likely to want to stay with you at your event.
 Kids earmuffs should be designed specifically for your child’s age.

 Some people argue that their young children don’t need ear protection because “my parents never made me wear earmuffs”.
 They are misguided.
 The levels, frequency and types of sound our babies are exposed today are not the same as what they once were.
 Sounds are louder these days and a more frequent part of everyone’s lives.
 Appliances such as vacuum cleaners, hair dryers, washing machines and dishwashers may not seem loud to adults.
 Babies in particular, spend lots of time on the floor, and so their sensitive ears are often much closer to the noise source.

 Common sense says to avoid loud noise whenever possible.
-If you must shout to be heard, then your child should either be absent, or wearing kids earmuffs or baby earmuffs.
+If you must shout to be heard, then your child should either be somewhere else, or they should be wearing ear protection.

 What to look for in kids earmuffs

 Kids ear muffs must be comfortable.
 Otherwise your child will not wear them.
-They must not be token.
-Invest in high-quality ear muffs that have the following qualities…
+They must not be “token”.
+Invest in high-quality ear muffs that have the following qualities.
+They should…

-- Designed for children of the age you need to protect.
-Adult earmuffs won’t fit properly.
-Likewise, kids earmuffs are too tight for babies soft skulls and so you should use specially designed baby earmuffs.
+- Kids earmuffs are too tight for babies soft skulls and so you should use specially designed baby earmuffs.

 - Fit properly so they can work as designed.